 Scott and Brennan Olson, brothers and hockey players from Minneapolis, Minnesota, find a pair of Chicago inline roller skates and begin redesigning them using modern materials.
 They add polyurethane wheels, attach the frames to ice hockey boots, and add a rubber toe-brake to the new design.
 The modifications were intended for ice hockey training when ice is not available.
 After over 200 years of trial and error, inline skating is ready to emerge.

 The modern style of inline speed skates was developed as an ice skate substitute and used by a Russian athlete training on dry land for his Olympic long track speed skating events.
-A photo of American skater Eric Heiden using these skates to train for the 1980 Olympics on a road in Wisconsin was published in Life magazine.
+A photo of American skater Eric Heiden using Olson's skates to train for the 1980 Olympics on a road in Wisconsin was published in Life magazine.

 The National Museum of Roller Skating